Saturday, December 31, 2011

 Rule 9: Come Together:

-- To come together with others you have to know who you are
+- To come together with others you have to know who

 - "The way a team plays as a whole determines its success.
 You may have the greatest bunch of individual stats in the world, but if they don't play together, the club won't be worth a dime." - Babe Ruth, Major League baseball player

-- You don't have to understand others you just have to respect that their normal is different than yours
+- You don't have to understand others you just have

 - "I am a member of a team, and I rely on the team, I defer to it and sacrifice for it, because the team, not the individual, is the ultimate champion." - Mia Hamm - professional soccer player